 Key takeaway: A visual variety of vegetables should can veggie consumption.

-Recommendations: Increasing variety doesn’t mean you have to cook an addition veggie dish.
+Recommendations: Increasing variety doesn’t mean you have to cook an additional veggie dish.
 Are you making a salad?
 Increase the ingredients and textures… try adding crunchy, creamy, sweet and salty components to your dark leafy green base.
 Are you roasting veggies?
 Don’t just make a giant serving of roasted broccoli; add in some cauliflower and carrots.
 Keeping it simple with raw veggies?
 Add some snap peas, grape tomatoes, celery, and sweet red pepper to your carrot sticks.

 3. Make eating vegetables convenient